Abigail Ratchford Bares All While Wearing A See-Through Netted Dress And Nothing Else

 The brunette bombshell posed with one hand on her thigh, parting her legs and cocking her hip.
 The dress hugged her figure closely, emphasizing her small waist and shapely attributes.
 Although the outfit was rather conservative in design and only exposed a tantalizing glimpse of skin, its sheer fabric afforded an unencumbered view of Abigail's abundant curves.

-The slinky number boasted a jewel neckline that grazed just below her collar bone, covering her décolletage entirely.
+The slinky number boasted a jewel neckline that grazed just below her collarbone, covering her décolletage entirely.
 However, her buxom chest was left in full view for her audience to admire, as were her ample hips.
-Abigail’s belly button was also visible through the gauzy mesh, which gave fans an eyeful of the model’s taut midriff.
+Abigail's belly button was also visible through the gauzy mesh, which gave fans an eyeful of her taut midriff.
 A pair of high slits on both sides teased her thighs.
 The look was complete with long, fitted sleeves.

-The risqué attire was a shimmering nude color that looked flattering against her bronzed skin and flattered her raven tresses.
-Abigail wore her hair down for the shot, styling her tresses in messy waves that were parted on the side.
-Her locks looked tousled and windswept, and framed her face as they tumbled over her shoulder.
+The risqué attire was a shimmering nude color that looked flattering against her bronzed skin and complemented her raven tresses.
+Abigail wore her hair down for the shot, styling her locks in messy waves that were parted on the side.
+They looked tousled and windswept, and framed her face as they tumbled over her shoulder.
 She accessorized with a chic white manicure that beautifully complemented her skin-toned outfit.

-The snapshot appeared to be a throwback, as suggested in the caption.
-Abigail called particular attention to her suntanned look, saying she needed “this tan back in my life.”

-Since going live on her account, the photo has earned more than 132,100 likes.
+Since going live, the photo has earned more than 132,100 likes.
 Additionally, over 1,280 social media fans flocked to the comments section to shower Abigail with gushing messages and rave about her curvaceous physique.
 Among the commenters were a slew of fellow models and influencers, including Melissa Riso, Holly Sonders, Antje Utgaard, Ildiko Ferenczi, and Marie Madoré.

 "Omg Yas!
 My tan goddess!
 You look incredible," wrote Christine Quinn.

-“WOW you’re so gorgeous,” said Amanda Trivizas.
+"WOW you're so gorgeous," Amanda Trivizas gushed.

 "Gorg!
 Love this dress too!" chimed in Suzie Del Vecchio, trailed by a string of dizzy emoji that appeared to hint at the the outfit's dazzling quality.

-“Hottest on the gram,” declared Francia James.
+"Hottest on the gram," Francia James declared.

-Abigail has been serving up some seriously spicy looks as of late.
-A previous update shared January 6 saw her wearing nothing but fishnet stockings and stiletto heels.
+Abigail has been serving up some seriously spicy looks lately.
+A previous update shared on January 6 saw her wearing nothing but fishnet stockings and stiletto heels.
 The smokeshow was sitting on a staircase, displaying her chiseled pins as she caressed her ankle and covered her bare chest with her gloved hands.
-Check out the hot upload here.
+The hot upload can be seen here.